Loretto Academy High School is a Platinum AP School, ranking in the top 7% of AP schools nationwide and has received the AP Access Award. Go Angels!

 Do students have to be Catholic to attend your school?

 No. Loretto Academy does not discriminate on the basis of race, color, national or ethnic origin, or religion, and is accepting of all cultural backgrounds.
-We incorporate a rich curriculum of diversity and respect in each grade level.

 Do you offer financial aid?